FriendsOfCake/crud-view/docs/basic-usage.rst

 Bulk Actions
 ------------

-There are bulk actions which can be easily used with crud view.
+The Crud plugin provides bulk actions which can be easily used with crud view.

 To set up crud action in controller do something like this in initialize method.